Bugs, Beetles and Biocontrol

 The Opportunity

-To accomplish this goal the project will establish a biocontrol breeding facilities at Monto.
-In-field nurseries will be also be established to facilitate environmental persistence of biocontrol agents.
+To accomplish this goal the project established a biocontrol breeding facilities at Monto.

-The Monto facility will be used to produce CCC biocontrol agents (Jewel Beetle).
+The Monto facility was used to produce CCC biocontrol agents; Jewel Beetle and Tingid Bug.
 CCC has widespread impacts on native ecosystems, particularly vulnerable riparian zones.
+Interested landholders received bottles of 100 agents to release over 3 seasons.

 Parthenium is one of the greatest weed pest species in Australia due to its invasiveness, potential to spread, economic & environmental impacts, which include decreasing viability of livestock production, harbouring plant disease, significantly impacting biodiversity & causing health complications in humans.